Gin maker’s ‘Bottle of the Boyne’ tribute to King William

-Evoking the spirit of the 1688 Glorious Revolution, an English entrepreneur has celebrated the ‘gin revolution’ that followed with a special blend dedicated to King William III.
+Evoking the spirit of the 1688 Glorious Revolution, an English entrepreneur has celebrated the ‘gin revolution’ that followed it by creating a blend dedicated to King William III.

 However, it was only when sales spiked in Northern Ireland and Scotland that London-based Matthew Maslin became aware of King Billy’s wider significance.